MISCELLANEOUS SCREWY IDEAS... 1997W. Beaty

 Imagine getting into a dogfight with such a beast.
 It might not need

-weapons.
-During sudden accelerations it would launch "clear air
+vortices.
+During sudden accelerations it would emit "clear air

 turbulences" which would have enough wind-shear to tear wings off of

 conventional craft.
-It would be like battling a UFO that's equipped with
+It would be like battling a Flying Saucer that's

-Idea #9: GET INSTANTLY ARRESTEDNo, don't read this!
+Idea #9: GET INSTANTLY ARRESTED: Images made of lead paintNo, don't read this!
 You'll be tempted to try it and end up in jail.

-in 1982 I was using some adhesive "window burglar alarm tape" from Radio
+Back in 1982 I was using some adhesive "window burglar alarm tape" from

-to the X-ray operator at the airport security station!
-Are those x-ray
+operator at the airport security station!
+Are those x-ray systems

-systems live-video or freeze-frame?
-Maybe I could even make a motorized
+live-video or freeze-frame?
+Maybe I could even make a motorized animated

-animated sign, a little lead-foil creature who waves at the x-ray
+sign, a little lead-foil creature who waves at the x-ray operator.
+And

-modern x-ray units detect absorption spectra, displaying it in various
+newer modern x-ray units detect absorption spectra, displaying it in

 will show up as colors on their video display.
 Hey, rather than using

-fashioned lead paint "litharge."
-Make some silver chloride paints that
+paint "litharge."
+Make some silver chloride paints that show up in color

-color on the x-ray display.
-Use white paint on white paper and it would
+on the x-ray display.
+Use white paint on white paper and it would show up

-show up on x-ray, but to the eye ti would be visible only as white paper.
+on x-ray, but to the eye it would be visible only as white paper.
+Print

 and stick it in your luggage.
 Will you be arrested for smuggling